wayfair/vsm-ios/Sources/VSM/Documentation.docc/VSM.md

 ![VSM Overview Diagram](vsm-diagram.png)

 This package provides helpful types for implementing VSM, such as the ``StateContainer`` type which manages the current `State`. `UIViews`, `UIViewControllers`, or SwiftUI `Views` that conform to ``ViewStateRendering`` can easily react to changes in `State` by rendering the current `State`.

+### Tutorials

+- <doc:ComprehensiveGuide>

+  An in depth guide to the VSM architecture, framework, and resulting patterns

+- <doc:QuickstartGuide>

+  Jump directly into the VSM code by simple feature using VSM